deco-sites/starting/docs/concepts/app/en.md

 To create your own deco Apps, follow these steps:

-1. Run the command `deno run -A https://deco.cx/init` to initialize a new deco App.
+1. Run the command `deno run -A -r https://deco.cx/init` to initialize a new deco App.
 2. Define the functionalities or components you want to bundle into the App.
 3. Organize the functions, sections, loaders, or other deco components within the App directory.
 4. Configure the App to accept parameters and be customizable within the deco Admin.